 Tips and References¶

 This chapter contains additional material about the git revision control system.
-It is not necessary if you stick with the Sage development scripts.
 See Setting Up Git for the minimal steps needed for Sage development.

 Your personal git configurations are saved in the

 file in your home directory.
 Here is an example:

 [user] name = Your Name email = [email protected] [core] editor = emacs